jasnow/railroader-site/source/docs/testing_brakeman/index.markdown

         }
       end

 The `report` method runs the scan once.
 The first argument is the directory of the application, assumed to be under `test/apps/`.
 The second argument is just a name for the application.
-After that, any options that would normally be given to `Brakeman.run` can be provided.
+After that, any options that would normally be given to `Railroader.run` can be provided.

-The result of `BrakemanTester.run_scan` is a big hash of the warnings found during the scan.
-This is generated using `Brakeman::Report#to_test`.
+The result of `RailroaderTester.run_scan` is a big hash of the warnings found during the scan.
+This is generated using `Railroader::Report#to_test`.

 Two modules are included in the test suite. `FindWarning` provides a search capability for finding warnings in the report. `CheckExpected` calls `expected` and checks the numbers there against the actual report.